tmobile/monarch/README.md

 This is a series of tools for [Chaos Toolkit](https://chaostoolkit.org/) (CTK) which can perform targeted experiments on applications deployed in [Cloud Foundry](https://www.cloudfoundry.org/).

+## Available Experiments

+- Block all incoming traffic to the application
+- Block all outgoing traffic from the application to one or more bound services
+- Manipulate all network traffic from an application (including to its services)
+    - Latency
+    - Packet loss
+    - Packet duplication
+    - Packet corruption
+- Impose bandwidth limits on outgoing traffic with network shaping
+- Crash one or more random application instances
+- Kill/start monit processes on hosting diego-cells

 ## Setup

 ### Install